plotters-rs/plotters/doc-template/readme.template.md

 Plotters is drawing library designed for rendering figures, plots, and charts, in pure rust.
 Plotters supports various types of backends, including bitmap, vector graph, piston window, GTK/Cairo and WebAssembly.

+- A new Plotters Developer's Guide is working in progress.
+The preview version is available at [here](https://plotters-rs.github.io/book).
 - To try Plotters with inverative Jupyter notebook, or view [here](https://plotters-rs.github.io/plotters-doc-data/evcxr-jupyter-integration.html) for the static HTML version.
 - To view the WASM example, go to this [link](https://plumberserver.com/plotters-wasm-demo/index.html)
 - Currently we have all the internal code ready for console plotting, but a console based backend is still not ready.
 See [this example](https://github.com/38/plotters/blob/master/examples/console.rs) for how to plotting on Console with a customized backend.